marvinroman/wise-api-endpoint/README.md

 - `memo` (string): A memo associated with the task.
 - `delivery_message` (string): A delivery message for the task.
 - `inventory` (array): An array of inventory items associated with the task.
+  - `id` (number): The internal id of the record that tracks pallets.
   - `tracking` (string): The tracking number of the inventory item.
   - `storage_type` (string): The type of storage for the inventory item.
   - `weight` (number): The weight of the inventory item in lbs.